mah0x211/lenv/README.md

     lenv path lualib  ; show the LUA_PATH of the current lua environment lenv path luaclib ; show the LUA_CPATH of the current lua environment

     if <target> is not specified, all the above paths of the current lua environment will be shown.

-  fetch                          Fetch remote versions vers                           List available versions ls                             List installed versions install <version> <opt...>     Install and use a <version> of lua install-lj <version> <opt...>  Install and use a <version> of luajit install-rocks <version>        Install and use a <version> of lurocks in
+  fetch                          Fetch remote versions vers                           List available versions ls                             List installed versions install <version> <opt...>     Install and use a <version> of lua use <version>                  Use a <version> of lua uninstall <version>            Uninstall a <version> of lua
-                                  current lua environment
-  use <version>                  Use a <version> of lua use-lj <version>               Use a <version> of luajit use-rocks <version>            Use a <version> of luajit

   Note:
     The <version> specifier of the above commands can be specified as follows;

-    lenv install latest ; that picks the latest version lenv install 5      ; that picks the latest minor version and patch version lenv install 5.4    ; that picks the latest patch version
+    lenv install latest  ; that picks the latest version lenv install 5       ; that picks the latest minor version and patch version lenv install 5.4     ; that picks the latest patch version lenv install lj-v2.1 ; that picks the version of luajit

-    In addition, the install and install-lj commands can be used to install luarocks at the same time with the following <version> specifier;

-    lenv install latest:latest ; that picks the the latest version of lua and ; luarocks
+    lenv install latest:latest ; that picks the the latest version of lua and ; luarocks in current lua environment
-    lenv install :latest       ; that picks the the latest version of luarocks
+    lenv install :latest       ; that picks the the latest version of luarocks in current lua environment

-  uninstall <version>            Uninstall a <version> of lua uninstall-lj <version>         Uninstall a <version> of luajit uninstall-rocks <version>      Uninstall a <version> of luarocks
+    If the version of luarocks is specified along with the version of lua, the operation will target the specified version of the lua environment.
+    Otherwise, the operation will target the current lua environment.

+    In the case of the 'uninstall' command, the version specifier must match the target version exactly.
+Also, if the version of luarocks is specified along with the version of lua, the version specifier of luarocks is ignored.

 ```

 **NOTE: you must run a `fetch` command at the first. that command will crawling the version files of `Lua`, `LuaJIT` and `LuaRocks` immediately.**